camptocamp/l10n-switzerland/ebill_postfinance/readme/ROADMAP.rst

 * Add a link to the failed job in the chatter message.
 * Add an action on partner to create a ebilling contract.
-* On contract if invoicing method is set add readonly button.

-# TO DO

-* Sync record state and api state

 Question for Postfinance